Home High Level Design V

 • here, describe other solutions like long polling, server sent events, etc and pros and cons of each

-• e.g. if there is an accident on the route, the server can immediately send a notification or update the route of the client
+• this way, if for instance there is an accident on the route, the server can immediately send a notification or update the route of the client in realtime

 Yelp